 When you look back at his programs and policies, you are reminded more of a militant Marcus Garvey than H. Rap Brown.
 Reverend Cleage consistently emphasized the need for blacks to firmly and rapidly take control of the political, social and economic institutions that determined their fate.
 As a result, he was very active in trying to put African Americans in control of Detroit.
-Jaramogi Abebe Agyeman moved from Detroit to Atlanta where he founded a church.
-The denomination, now called the Pan African Orthodox Church but also identified as Shrine of the Black Madonna, has churches in Atlanta, Calhoun Falls, South Carolina, Detroit and Houston.
-I believe the members of this denomination still refer to Reverend Albert Cleage “The Holy Prophet.”
+The denomination, now called the Pan African Orthodox Church, but also identified as Shrine of the Black Madonna, has churches in Atlanta, Calhoun Falls, South Carolina, Detroit and Houston.
+I believe the members of this denomination still refer to Reverend Albert Cleage as “The Holy Patriarch.”

 Architect for church: Unknown to me